Assyria

 About the Author

-Eckart Frahm is professor of Assyriology in the department of Near Eastern languages and civilizations at Yale.
-One of the world’s foremost experts on the Assyrian Empire, he is the author or coauthor of six books on ancient Mesopotamian history and culture.
+Eckart Frahm is professor of Assyriology in the department of Near Eastern Languages and Civilizations at Yale.
+One of the world’s foremost experts on the Assyrian Empire, he is the author or coauthor of seven books on ancient Mesopotamian history and culture.
 He lives in New Haven, Connecticut.

 Learn more about this author